In this article, we will show you how to monitor Hyper-V server (host) using Perfmon view.

 So let’s dig dive and see how to monitor our Hyper-V host…

-Kick-off mmc console and choose Performance monitor:
+Kick-off MMC console and choose Performance monitor:

-Right click and +Add Counter
+Right-click and +Add Counter

 Add the following counters:

-Change the output from Line/Histogram bar to Report and enjoy the Realtime monitoring.
+Change the output from Line/Histogram bar to Report and enjoy the Real-time monitoring.

-Don’t forget to save the counters as (Hyper-VMonitor.msc) so you can fire the Realtime monitoring counters at any time.
+Don’t forget to save the counters as (Hyper-VMonitor.msc) so you can fire the Real-time monitoring counters at any time.

 Hope this has been useful.

-Until next time, enjoy your weekend!
+Until next time, enjoy your day!